 When a highly utilized, major commercial warehouse experienced uneven concrete slabs both safety and productivity were in jeopardy.
 Expert Concrete Raising completed the job in one day and allowed the client to operate around the impacted area resulting in zero productivity loss nor operational downtime.

-In this 75,000+ square foot warehouse with various buildings and wings, forklifts consistently traveled over concrete where slabs where rocking back and forth damaging the joints.
+In this 75,000+ square foot warehouse with various buildings and wings, forklifts consistently traveled over concrete where slabs were rocking back and forth damaging the joints.
 Upon initial inspection by our team, we found significant slab curling that occurred when the original concrete was cured.
 Slab curling is primarily caused by the difference in temperature and moisture between the top and bottom surfaces of the concrete during the curing process.
-There are two solutions to remedy an issue like this - remove and replace the concrete which will cause significant operational down time OR stabilize the curling concrete slabs using a high density polyurethane foam.
+There are two solutions to remedy an issue like this – remove and replace the concrete which will cause significant operational downtime OR stabilize the curling concrete slabs using high-density polyurethane foam.

 After the repairs were complete, a forklift was driven over the repaired areas to ensure concrete slabs did not shift and that the job was a success.